planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### CONCEPT

-This is the Adventurer's calling in life, and the size of their dice pool tells you how good they are at it.
+This is the Adventurer’s calling in life, and the size of their dice pool tells you how good they are at it.
 CONCEPT is special because it can replace other Attributes if higher and better suited for the task.
-For example, a *Royal Fencing Instructor* could use their CONCEPT instead of NATURE when wielding a light sword.
-This is only for the active side of a Check.
-CONCEPT cannot swap in for the passive Difficulty.
+For example, a *Royal Fencing Instructor* could use their CONCEPT instead of NATURE when wielding a fencing blade.
+This is only for the active side of a Check; CONCEPT cannot swap in for other Attributes used as a passive Difficulty/defense.
+Any Bonuses or Penalties to the original Attribute pool also apply to the CONCEPT pool.

 Guides often grant free information or automatic success with the right CONCEPT Descriptor.
 For example, a *Professor of Ancient History* or *Greek Citizen* would know plenty about the Parthenon, while those with less relevant Descriptors are stuck with making Checks.

-Assume that characters are generally competent and may use their CONCEPT pool even for tasks unrelated to their Descriptor, at up to double Difficulty.
-For example, a very skilled Carpenter could try to pilot a plane at double Difficulty but would face less Difficulty patching its wing.
-A relevant Backstory can bypass the added Difficulty.

 **<u>Example Descriptors</u>:** *cat burglar, astromech pilot, village blacksmith, unemployed librarian, time-traveling lunatic, courtier,